datacoves/docs/docs/how-tos/airflow/run-dbt.md

 ## Create a DAG that uses the script

-If your dbt command like `dbt run` works in your development environment, you should be able to create an Airflow DAG that will run this command automatically.
+If your dbt command like `dbt run` works in your development environment(**Try dbt run in your terminal**), then you should be able to create an Airflow DAG that will run this command automatically.

-Keep in mind that in an Airflow context `dbt` is installed in an isolated Python Virtual Environment to avoid clashing with Airflow python dependencies.
+>[!TIP]Keep in mind that in an Airflow context `dbt` is installed in an isolated Python Virtual Environment to avoid clashing with Airflow python dependencies.
 Datacoves default Python's virtualenv is located in `/opt/datacoves/virtualenvs/main`.
-The `DatacovesBashOperator` will automatically activate that environment.
+No need to worry about the complexity when using the `DatacovesBashOperator` because it will automatically activate that environment amongst other actions.

->[!TIP]See [Datacoves Operators](reference/airflow/datacoves-operator.md) for more information.
+See [Datacoves Operators](reference/airflow/datacoves-operator.md) for more information.

+### Lets create a DAG!
+**Step 1:** If using Git Sync, switch to your configured branch (`airflow_development` or `main`), create a python file inside of `orchestrate/dags` named `my_sample_dag.py`

+**Step 2:** Paste in the code below and be sure to replace information such as name, email and model name with your own.

+>[!NOTE]The name of the DAG will be the name you set for the file. ie) my_sample_dag.py = my_sample_dag
 ### Python version

 ```python